Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 # Credits

 ## Content
+- All the content on this site was written by myself.
+The Ancient Languages society and the individuals associated with the society are entirely fictitious and are solely for the purpose of the HTML and CSS Project with Code Institute.

 ## Media
 - Image of Pompeian Woman Writing - <a href="https://www.flickr.com/people/41099823@N00">ho visto nina volare</a> from Italy, <a href="https://commons.wikimedia.org/wiki/File:Napoli,_museo_archeologico_(18536648405).jpg">Napoli, museo archeologico (18536648405)</a>, <a href="https://creativecommons.org/licenses/by-sa/2.0/legalcode" rel="license">CC BY-SA 2.0</a>